bajamircea/bajamircea.github.io/_posts/2022-11-16-regular-history.markdown

 {% endhighlight %}

 I called this a regular data type.
 Regular is another name for normal, usual.
 `person` is type that holds some data related to a person.
-Behind it's relative simplicity it's a very flexible type: it can be copied, moved, compared for equality and order, it will not leak memory.
+Behind its relative simplicity it's a very flexible type: it can be copied, moved, compared for equality and order, it will not leak memory.